 Sign Ordinance & Permit Applications

-Sign permits on properties within a Historic District shall have State Historic Preservation Office (SHPO) approval prior to the issuance of a sign permit.
+Sign permits on properties within an Historic District shall have State Historic Preservation Office (SHPO) approval prior to the issuance of a sign permit.
 Planning will make the submittal on behalf of the applicant to SHPO.
-Allow (5) - (10) business days for SHPO review.
+Allow up to (30) business days for SHPO review.

 |Fee Per Sign

 ||Other (e.g. Flag or Incidental)

 Help us better understand any issues with your experience.